Wellbeing & Academic Recovery and Beyond Curriculum

 In response to the loss our children are experiencing, Barry Carpenter identifies 5 levers of recovery –

-Here at Bolshaw, we have put the child’s well-being at the centre of our thinking.
-We acknowledge that the children will have had different experiences over the last six months.
+Here at Bolshaw, we have put children's well-being at the centre of our thinking.
+We acknowledge that the children will have had different experiences during the last few years.
 However, as the days pass it is coming more apparent that the common thread running through many of our children and families has been the loss of routine, structure, friendship, opportunity and freedom which Barry Carpenter refers to.
 These losses can trigger anxiety, worry, anger or lack of focus in any child.
 Some of you may have experienced this with your own children.

 We know that children who are not emotionally secure are not in a place to learn effectively.
 So with this in mind, our school staff have thought about the most effective way to support your child’s ability to learn.
 We have decided that the way to achieve this for the children is to acknowledge the importance of helping them lever back into school life by putting their mental health first.